harness/developer-hub/release-notes/chaos-engineering.md

     - Reducing the length of the YAML manifest.
     - Increasing the speed of execution of the experiment.
     - Adding all the overrides to the chaos engine.
-    - Enhancing the filter that lists the infrastructure that is compatible only with the new experiment template.
+    - Enhancing the list filter, compatible only with the new experiment template.
 (CHAOS-5122)

 :::info note
 The existing APIs will work as per the norm on old and new chaos infrastructure, whereas new experiments will work only on the updated infrastructure (infrastructure version >= 1.38.0).